RazorOp/razorops-web/_posts/2022-08-24-migration-guide-jenkins-to-razorops.md

 **Push to repository:** push the image from local to docker hub repository

+   * **Note :** Follow this steps to setup Dockerhub repository credential in global credential sections Then only we can access the Dockerhub repository code in jenkins

+   * **Steps:**  Go to manage jenkins > select credentials > select add credentials > assign credentials with username and password

 <br>

 **Pull from repository and Run as a container with docker :**